 Quantum sensors utilize quantum states for measurements.
 They capitalize on the fact that quantum states are extremely sensitive to disturbances – this means that they also have the potential to become extraordinarily sensitive measuring instruments.

 Measurement devices which exploit quantum properties have been around for a while, such as atomic clocks, laser distance meters and magnetic resonance imaging used for medical diagnosis.
-What now can be considered as “new” is that individual quantum systems, such as atoms and photons, are increasingly used as measurement probes, and that entanglement and manipulation of quantum states are used to enhance the sensitivity, even beyond the limit set by the quantum mechanical uncertainty principle.
+What now can be considered as “new” is that individual quantum systems, such as atoms and photons, are increasingly used as measurement probes, and that entanglement and manipulation of quantum states are used to enhance the sensitivity, even beyond the limit set by a conventional formulation of the quantum mechanical uncertainty principle.

 Quantum tricks to reach new levels of accuracy

 The uncertainty principle in quantum mechanics limits how precisely measurements can be made.

 However, quantum techniques can be used to improve the measurement accuracy beyond what previously was perceived as the limit set by the uncertainty principle.
 The quantum state of the measurement probe can be manipulated so that the uncertainty is shifted to another physical quantity than the one to be measured (this is called a squeezed state).

 The physical quantity of interest can then be measured with enhanced precision.
 Quantum states can also be manipulated to make the measurement immune to the strongest sources of noise.

 A common challenge in quantum sensing is the conflict between isolating the sensitive quantum states from external disturbances, while at the same time being able to manipulate the quantum states and expose them to the physical quantity that is to be measured.